Jkarage/alinker/README.md

 ### `/create-short-url`

-Creates the shortened url and returns it, Expects a `long_url` and `user_id` keys in a json request.
+Creates the shortened url and returns it, Expects a `long_url` key in a json request.
+The user has to be Authenticated to access this endpoint, Authenticated user has a key `Authentication` having the returned key obtained in the header response after login.

 ### `/:shorturl`